open-mmlab/mmdetection/docs/en/user_guides/test.md

     [--tta]
 ```

+By default, we only use 2 flipping enhancements (flipping and not flipping).
-You can also modify the TTA config by yourself, such as adding multi-scale testing:
+You can also modify the config of TTA by yourself, such as adding scaling enhancement:

 ```shell
 tta_model = dict(